bytex-solutions/snamp/docs/supervisors/introduction.md

 **Any-of** strategy means that scaling is forced when **any** scaling policy produces non-zero vote.
 Vote weight should be defined as P1=P2=P3=1.6 (> 1.5).
 This is equivalent of `P1 OR P2 OR P3`.

+**Most of all** strategy means that scaling is forced when majority of scaling policies vote for scaling action.
+Vote weight for each scaling policy should be defined as P1=P2=P3=1.
+In this case any two scaling policies may force scaling action: P1+P2=P1+P3=P2+P3=2 (> 1.5).

 In spite of these recommendations, you can choose your most suitable strategy.
 For example, set greater vote weight for single policy in comparison with other.

 ### Recommendation system